Pontevedra Spain Travel Guide

 Seek out performances of traditional Galician bagpipe music (Gaita).
 These often occur in local pubs or at cultural events.
 You might see performances of the Muiñeira, a traditional Galician dance, during local festivals.

 The Teatro Principal hosts diverse programs including plays, concerts, and dance.
-The Pazo da Cultura also has a varied schedule of heritage events, including musical performances.
+The Pazo da Cultura also has a varied schedule of cultural events, including musical performances.

 Galicia hosts numerous gastronomic festivals throughout the year, focusing on specific produce or seafood.
-Look at local schedules for specific dates and sites of events like Fiesta de la Ostra (Oyster Festival) in Arcade (March/April) or summer seafood festivals along the coast.
+Check local calendars for specific dates and sites of events like Fiesta de la Ostra (Oyster Festival) in Arcade (March/April) or summer seafood festivals along the coast.

 An annual medieval festival (early September) that modifies the city into its 15th-century self.
-Citizens wear period costumes, markets with artisanal goods abound, and historical re-enactments take place.
+Citizens wear period costumes, markets with artisanal goods abound, and historical re-enactments occur.
 A genuinely distinct experience.

-Held on the next one Sunday during The month of august, this celebration honors the the patron saint of Pontevedra and the Camino de Santiago.
+Held on the next one Sunday in August, this celebration honors the patron saint of Pontevedra and the Camino de Santiago.
 It involves religious ceremonies and general festivities throughout the city.

 The Worldwide Jazz & Blues Festival (July) brings international and national artists to Pontevedra, giving high-quality musical performances for a few days.